huaweicloud/spring-cloud-huawei/README.md

    micro-services discovery and micro-service management.
 It is based on Open API format and provides features like service-discovery, fault-tolerance, dynamic routing, notify subscription and scalable by design.
-   Support multi-environment, multi-dimensional management and multi-registry configuration
+   Support multi-environment, multi-dimensional management and multi-registry configuration.

  * **spring-cloud-starter-huawei-config:**
      * Connect with HuaweiCloud CSE for configuration management.